Lantah/Gravity/docs/ledger.md

   own hash.
 (See [`src/xdr/Stellar-ledger.x`](/src/xdr/Stellar-ledger.x))

-`Stellar-core` maintains the content of the latest ledger and of the ledger chain in a number of different representations in order to satisfy competing performance needs.
+`Gramr` maintains the content of the latest ledger and of the ledger chain in a number of different representations in order to satisfy competing performance needs.